Daniel J. Frey

 Why?

-How can a person believe that hatred, discrimination, intolerance, selfishness is standing on the side of right?
+How can a person believe that hatred, discrimination, intolerance, and selfishness are standing on the side of goodness?

 Of goodness?